StevenBlack/vocab/million-dollar-words.md

 ### euphonious
 Pleasant to listen to.
 The word can describe words or music.
 It's sometimes confused with cacophonous, which means the opposite.
-Pronounced YOU-FONE- EE-US.

 ### evanesce
 The word sounds like it means "bubbly," but it really means "to fade slowly."
 Champagne doesn't evanesce; sunsets do.
-Pronounced EH-VUH-NESS.

 ### exacerbate
 To incrementally increase the irritation or annoyance of something, as in:
 "Scratching his poison ivy did little but exacerbate the itching."
-Pronounced EX-ASS-UR-BATE.

 ### excogitate
 More than just thinking about an issue, to excogitate is to carefully reason it out.
-Pronounced EX-COJ- IH-TATE.

 ### excoriate
 To peel or take the skin from.
 The word is generally used figuratively.
 You peel an apple, but you excoriate someone for screwing up.
-Pronounced EX-KOR- EE-ATE.

 ### exculpate
 To free from blame.
 Exculpation doesn't mean forgiveness; it means that you were never guilty to begin with, and now your name is cleared.
-Pronounced EX'KUL'PATE.

 ### exigency
 An unexpected set of circumstances—but not synonymous with emergency.
 Urgent needs or demands arising from a set of circumstances.
 "I will definitely not raise taxes and positively not cut Social Security.
 Unless, of course, an exigency arises."
-Pronounced EK-SEH-JEN-SEE.

 ### existential